supabase/supabase/studio/README.md

     - The branch name is arbitrary — just make sure it summarizes the work.
 - When you send a PR to `master`, it will automatically tag members of the frontend team for review.
 - Review the [contributing checklists](contributing/contributing-checklists.md) to help test your feature before sending a PR.
+- The Dashboard is under active development.
+You should run `git pull` frequently to make sure you're up to date.

 ### Developer Quickstart